Volunteers Carried Out a Rescue Operation in a Breeding Farm and Saved 108 Abused Dogs

 Finally, the puppies will be saved.

-Their main objective was to not leave a single cavalier behind.
-And they were successful.
+Their main objective was to not leave a single Cavalier behind, and they were successful.

 The 108 dogs included 97 Cavalier King Charles Spaniels, 7 Shibas, 2 Cocker Spaniels, a French Bulldog, a Shih Tzu, and a Yorkshire Terrier.

-A lot of volunteer vets helped the puppies recuperate.
+Many volunteer veterinarians helped the puppies recuperate.

 Most of the pups were ill and dehydrated.